chaberko-lbbe/clec-poolseq/README.md

 dim(outliers) # [1] 261   4
 write.table(outliers, file="/beegfs/data/chaberkorn/PoolSeq_Clec/BayPass/baypass_110221_outliers.txt")
 ```
+Here we have selected 261 SNPs that might be subjected to selection according to our BayPass analysis between field and laboratory populations.

 We now use the sub-poolfstat data, with more stringent parameters.
 Note: we tried to subset the result table, but LOG values were different from when running BayPass with a subset input SNPs file.